ashks2018/hello-world/README.md

 # hello-world
 My first repository
-Just joined GitHub today and learning about this.
+Just joined GitHub today and learning about this stuff